pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 ---------------------

 Now that the networking part is done, we continue to create a virtual machine.
-From the dashboard click on “Create/Register VM”.
-On the first wizard screen select “Create a new virtual machine”. pfSense Gold subscribers can download pre-made VMware certified pfSense OVA and select the second option “Deploy a virtual machine from an OVF or OVA file”
+From the dashboard click on "Create/Register VM".
+On the first wizard screen select "Create a new virtual machine". pfSense Gold subscribers can download pre-made VMware certified pfSense OVA and select the second option "Deploy a virtual machine from an OVF or OVA file"

 .. image:: /_static/virtualization/vsphereweb1.png